brymar86/TradingStrategies/README.md

 Trend Strategies, market neutral strategies, and mean-reversion strategies in both equities and crypto are my areas of interest.
 Eventually I will include derivative strategies by early 2024.
 Please contact me with any questions at bryanmarty86@gmail.com

+PS

+This code is meant for educational purposes only and is my way of expressing my thoughts.